jpmcdonald/vn2/docs/paper/draft.md

 <!-- Working draft for INFORMS Analytics+ submission -->

-## Censored SURD-Aware SLURP Bootstrapping: Stop Trying to Forecast Precisely Right, Only to Optimize Explicitly Wrong
+## Why Forecast Precisely Right, Only to Optimize Explicitly Wrong: a Censored SURD^2 SLURP Bootstrapping Engine

 ### Abstract

 Many operational decisions are made by chaining a point forecast to a deterministic optimization policy, implicitly assuming linear objectives and symmetric loss.
 In inventory systems with asymmetric costs, lead times, and stockout censoring, this practice systematically underperforms density-based decision making due to Jensen’s inequality.
-We present a practical, production-ready framework that integrates: (i) stockout-aware conditional bootstrapping (SLURP) operating on raw, censored observations; (ii) SURD (Systematic Unsupervised Representation Discovery) to select variance-stabilizing transforms per series; and (iii) SIP (Stochastic Inventory Position) optimization that solves the sequential newsvendor with integer order quantities and explicit lead times.
+We present a practical, production-ready framework that integrates: (i) stockout-aware conditional bootstrapping Stochastic Library Unit with Relationships Preserved (SLURP) operating on raw, censored observations; (ii) Systematic Unsupervised Representation Discovery (SURD) to select variance-stabilizing transforms per series; (iii) Synergistic Unique Redundant Decomposition (also SURD) and (iv) SIP (Stochastic Information Packet) optimization that solves the sequential newsvendor with integer order quantities and explicit lead times.
 We show how to avoid the common anti-pattern of “forecasting precisely right, then optimizing explicitly wrong” by evaluating models under the decision they induce.
 Across 599 store–item time series with frequent zeros and stockouts, our approach reduces realized cost relative to point+service-level policies and standard density baselines, and is robust to extreme imputations by modeling censoring uncertainty directly in the forecast distribution.

 ### 1. Introduction